Akeju (singer): Early life and education

 Akeju was born in Ghana to Nigerian parents.
 His mother was from Ilorin in Kwara State, and his father was from Ogun State.
 In his early life, he lived in Ghana where he developed a strong passion for music.

 In an interview with Tribune, a Nigerian news portal, Akeju said he moved to the United States where he had his first degree in IT from Wagner College, a bachelor's degree in fine arts from New York Film Academy and NYU Institute of Music where he studied music art and business.

 Career

-He launched Inside Nollywood, a documentary that featured Nollywood, whereby they discussed their personal experiences and fans get to know them better.
+He launched Inside Nollywood, a documentary that featured Nollywood, where they discussed their personal experiences and fans got to know them better.
 The documentary was featured on Amazon Prime Video, New York Times Signature billboard and Connecticut billboards.

 Akeju Abass produced Unity song for the African Renaissance and Diaspora Network (ARDN) which was premiered in 2022 during the Africa Day Celebration featuring five African female artists.

 He launched Faces of Afrobeats in 2021 while top Nigerian artist such as 2face, Wizkid and others joined the campaign.